 We’re a fully remote studio now, but the answer is yes (depending of course on COVID positivity rates and general safety).
 Tamara and Bruce (Simpatico’s Owner and Head of Design) are both based in the New York City metro area, and would be happy to meet in person as it makes sense.

 How much do your services cost?
-Do you work hourly or on a project basis?

 We offer retainer agreements for ongoing/maintenance work, and flat fee estimates (based on an hourly rate) for new projects.
 Our minimum project budget for new clients is $30k, and the websites we build usually run in the $50-60k range.

-How do you build your sites using WordPress?
-Do you use a theme like Divi or Elementor?
+Do you use Divi or Elementor?

 We do not; we only build custom WordPress themes.
 If you’re aren’t sure what that means and/or don’t know which solution is right for you, check out our article weighing the pros/cons of each approach.
 On the backend, we use Advanced Custom Fields Pro.